- Read CSV, JSON, and other data files from S3 buckets

 How AWS S3 connections work

 Each AWS S3 connection is tied to a single S3 bucket.
-When you connect AWS S3, you provide IAM credentials with read access to that bucket.
+When you connect AWS S3, you provide IAM credentials with access to that bucket.
+By default, connections are read-only, but you can enable read-write access to allow file uploads.
 Within your Lovable workspace:- You can create multiple AWS S3 connections.

 - Each connection targets a specific bucket and AWS region.